-If you've run out of flour, or you can't eat flour, you can still make this recipe for gluten-free flourless peanut butter cookies made with all-natural peanut butter.
+If you've run out of flour, or you can't eat it, you can still make these easy gluten-free flourless peanut butter cookies made with all-natural peanut butter!
+These easy peanut butter cookies are soft and chewy and made without flour.

-This recipe was also tested with all-natural almond butter and tahini to show that these flourless cookies can be made with any all-natural nut butter or seed butter you have.
+I tested this small-batch nut butter cookie recipe with all-natural peanut butter, almond butter and even tahini (sesame butter) and sunflower seed butter to show that these flourless cookies can be made with any all-natural nut butter or seed butter you have.
 And since you make this recipe by hand with just a bowl and a spoon, it's a great activity to do with kids!

 Jump to: